 Nut: Plastic

-Tuners: Rotomatic-style, sealed, chrome
+Tuners: Rotomatic-style diecast, chrome

 Pickups: Two, DeArmond 2K single coil with adjustable pole pieces